Metro board expresses wariness over increased debt but gives tentative approval

 Board members were deciding whether to advance Metro’s plan to sell $360 million in bonds this year to help pay for more than $22 billion in construction, replacement, expansion and renovation projects over the next decade.
 Their biggest cause for concern: the unknown future of transit after the pandemic and a bruised economy that has limited fare revenue and regional tax dollars that Metro relies upon.

 Ultimately, members of the board’s Finance Committee unanimously approved the bond sales proposal, a first step in its approval.
-The board also increased Metro’s capital budget this fiscal year by $255 million due to a multiyear platform replacement project that transit officials expedited because of reduced ridership.
+The board also increased Metro’s capital budget this fiscal year by $255 million because of a multiyear platform replacement project that transit officials expedited because of reduced ridership.

 It’s the second time since June that Metro has sought to sell bonds to finance capital projects.
 While government agencies have done so for years, Metro’s foray into the bond market was made possible after D.C., Maryland and Virginia made permanent in 2018 an annual dedication of capital project money for Metro.